-The Government are responsible for bringing new laws into force, once they has been passed by Parliament.
+The Government are responsible for bringing new laws into force, once they have been passed by Parliament.

 An Act may come into force immediately, on a specific future date, or in stages.
 You can find out when an Act is due to come into force by looking at a section of the Act itself, headed ‘Commencement’ – this is among the very last sections of an Act.

 Sometimes a specific date is not given and the timing is left to the discretion of the Secretary of State for the relevant government department.

 Although Parliament is not responsible for implementing legislation, its committees can investigate how well an Act is being implemented by the Government and the effect that the new law is having.
 This is known as post-legislative scrutiny.

 Changes to Acts